greg-nagy/zaino/CONTRIBUTING.md

 ## How to Contribute
 Code and documentation are very helpful and the lifeblood of Free Software.
 To merge in code to this repo, one will have to have a [GitHub account](https://docs.github.com/en/account-and-profile), and the ability to cryptographically verify commits against this identity.

 The best way to verify is using a GPG signature.
 See [this document about commit signature verification.](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification)

 Code, being Rust, should be formatted using `rustfmt` and applying the `clippy` suggestions.

 Code should be as complex as it needs to be, but no more.

 All code will be reviewed in public, as conversations on the pull request.
-It is very possible there will be requested changed or questions.
-This is not a sign of disrespect, but needed to keep code quality high in an important piece of software in the Zcash ecosystem.
+It is very possible there will be requested changes or questions.
+This is not a sign of disrespect, but is necessary to keep code quality high in an important piece of software in the Zcash ecosystem.

 Documentation should be clear and accurate to the latest commit on `dev`.

 These contributions must be [GitHub pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) opened _from a personal fork_ of the project, _to this repo, zingolabs/zaino_.
 Generally pull requests will be against `dev`, the development branch.

 ## Bug Reports and Feature Requests